 Grid data is stored in CSV files named grid_xxxx.csv – one for each grid.

-TIN data is stored in CSV files name trig_pts_xxxxx.csv defining the nodes in the triangulation, and trig_trg_xxxxx.csv defining how triangles are formed between the nodes

 Documentation is supplied as either PDF formatted files, or HTML encoded text (plus stylesheets, PNG images, etc)

 All file and directory names are case sensitive.
 For example the model.csv file is not included as Model.csv.
-The case of the ndm and patch directories have the same case as specified in the model.csv file, and the grid and trig files have the same case as specified in the component.csv files.
+The case of the ndm and patch directories have the same case as specified in the model.csv file, and the grid files have the same case as specified in the component.csv files.

 All files and directory names differ by more than case (ie file names are not ambiguous on a case insensitive file system)